 Article

-In addition to the water signal, the dominant peaks in the MR spectra of the brain are from choline (Cho), creatine (Cr), and NAA which appear in all spectra.
+In addition to the water signal, the dominant peaks in the MR spectra of the brain are from choline (Cho), creatine (Cr), and NAA, which appear in all spectra.
 The changes in these signals can often be linked to pathology.
-Neuroinflammation and the proliferation of microglia are typically associated with increased glial marker myo-inositol (MI). increased MI levels are associated with concomitantly increased levels of Cho and total Cr due to their higher concentration in glia than in neurons.
+Neuroinflammation and the proliferation of microglia are typically associated with increased glial marker myo-inositol (MI).
+Increased MI levels are associated with concomitantly increased levels of Cho and total Cr due to their higher concentration in glia than in neurons.

-A multicellular metabolic pathway known as the Glu/GABA/glutamine (Gln) cycle maintains the balance between the metabolites that play a critical role in several brain functions, such as learning, memory, pain, synaptogenesis, motor stimuli, and neuronal synaptic transmission.
-An altered Glu/GABA/Gln balance is associated with brain damage in several neurodegenerative diseases, such as Alzheimer’s, Parkinson’s, and neuroHIV.
-In neuro HIV, changes in Glu/GABA/Gln balance contribute to neuronal and glial dysfunction, and cognitive impairment identified in HIV-associated neurocognitive disorder (HAND).
-The results of MR spectroscopy demonstrated that a decrease in Cr, total N-acetyl compounds, and Glu/Gln levels, and an increase in Cho and MI levels are the most common findings in neuroHIV.
+A multicellular metabolic pathway known as the Glu/GABA/glutamine (Gln) cycle maintains the balance between metabolites that play critical roles in numerous brain functions, such as learning, memory, pain, synaptogenesis, motor stimuli, and neuronal synaptic transmission.
 A decrease in total N-acetyl compounds (NAA + N-acetyl aspartyl-glutamate) and Glu/Gln levels shows irreversible neuronal dysfunction, injury, or loss in affected brain areas.

 Brain Proton Magnetic Resonance Spectroscopy: Metabolic maps showing the ratio of MI and NAA